hakavlad/file-starve/README.md

 ## Warnings

 - The UI may not respond while the script is running.
-- In some cases, the UI may not respond even after the specified timeout has expired (the default is 60 seconds).
+- In some cases, the UI may not respond even after the specified timeout has expired.

 ## Requirements